rawilk/laravel-modules/_docs/advanced_usage/publishing-modules.md

 title: Publishing Modules
 permalink: /docs/advanced-usage/publishing-modules/
 doc_section_id: advanced-usage
+excerpt: Learn how to create and publish a module using laravel-modules.
 ---

 After creating a module, you may want to make the module available to other developers.
 You can push